Snowdonia Walking Weekend - The Carneddau Range...

 So many to choose from but other excursions can include a hike up the peak of Tal y Fan, which stands near the hostel, to a walk up to the famous Aber Falls along the coast.
 There are also plenty of other valleys cloaked in forest that lie to the south of the hostel where we can find miles of happy wandering.

-Once we’ve returned to the hostel, there’s time to relax with a cup of tea before we fire up the barbecue, create a feast and quite simply make the most of the special setting toasting the surroundings with a glass of vino or other tipple.
+Once we’ve returned to the hostel, there’s time to relax with a cup of tea before we create a feast or fire up the barbecue if it’s Summer, and quite simply make the most of the special setting toasting the surroundings with a glass of vino or other tipple.

 Breakfast, packed lunch, packed bags and out the door – you’ll be a well-honed crew by this point!